 Marlee first joined the team as a volunteer in 2013, was hired as a part-time house manager, and now works as Director of Operations.
 Marlee’s favorite part of her job is interacting with volunteers and patrons.

 She believes The Grand is a fantastic place for meeting interesting people and relishes being able to interact with such vibrant members of the community.
-When not at The Grand, she enjoys volunteering at film festivals and traveling with her husband.
+When not at The Grand, she enjoys volunteering at film festivals, including SIFF and Sundance!

 Rachel Marecle, Director of Community Development